Search Results for: why i write

 In 2021, the Orwell Youth Prize opened up a new genre of entry: game design.

-This year, we’re excited to develop this category further, welcoming your game design entries on the 2024 theme of ‘Home’.
+This year, we’re excited to welcome your game design entries on the 2025 theme of ‘Freedom is…’

 We’re still firmly rooted in our belief in the power of great political writing, but we’re keen to allow you to express your ideas about politics and society in new forms and we think game design is a really interesting way to do that.